curedao/docs/constitution/2-solution.md

 ### An Experiment on Experiments

 Validation of the theory that large-scale real-world evidence can produce better health outcomes, will require us to run an experiment to validate this method of experimentation.
+Of course, there's a risk that

 ## A Black Box Approach to Personalized Medicine